ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

    Example: ZONE = "eu-de-2"

 7. DOMAIN_NAME = "example.com"
    The DOMAIN_NAME variable should contain at least one "." as a separator.
-It is a private domain and it is not reacheable to and from the outside world.
+It is a private domain and it is not reachable to and from the outside world.
-   The DOMAIN_NAME variable could be like a subdomain name.
+   The DOMAIN_NAME variable might be like a subdomain name.
 Example: staging.example.com Domain names can only use letters, numbers, and hyphens.
    Hyphens cannot be used at the beginning or end of the domain name.
    You can't use a domain name that is already in use.
-   Domain names are not case sensitive.
+   Domain names are not case-sensitive.

 8. ASCS-VIRT-HOSTNAME = "sapascs"
    ASCS Virtual hostname
    Default =  "sap($your_sap_sid)ascs"

 9. ERS-VIRT-HOSTNAME =  "sapers"
-   ERS Virtual Hostname
+   ERS Virtual hostname
    Default =  "sap($your_sap_sid)ascs"

-10. ASE SYBASE-VIRT-HOSTNAME = "dbASE SYBASE"
+10. ASE SYBASE-VIRT-HOSTNAME = "dbASE Sybase"
-   ASE SYBASE Virtual Hostname
+   ASE Sybase Virtual hostname
-   Default = "db($your_ASE SYBASE_sid)ASE SYBASE"
+   Default = "db($your_ASE SYBASE_sid)ASE Sybase"

 11. VPC = "ic4sap"
    EXISTING VPC, previously created by the user in the same region as the VSI.
 The list of available VPCs: https://cloud.ibm.com/infrastructure/network/vpcs
    Example: VPC = "ic4sap"

 12. SECURITY_GROUP = "ic4sap-securitygroup"
    EXISTING Security group, previously created by the user in the same VPC.
 The list of available Security Groups: https://cloud.ibm.com/infrastructure/network/securityGroups
    Example: SECURITY_GROUP = "ic4sap-securitygroup"

 13. RESOURCE_GROUP = "wes-automation"
    EXISTING Resource group, previously created by the user.
 The list of available Resource Groups: https://cloud.ibm.com/account/resource-groups
    Example: RESOURCE_GROUP = "wes-automation"

 14. SUBNET = "ic4sap-subnet"
    EXISTING Subnet in the same region and zone as the VSI, previously created by the user.
 The list of available Subnets: https://cloud.ibm.com/infrastructure/network/subnets
    Example: SUBNET = "ic4sap-subnet"

 15. SSH_KEYS = [ "r010-57bfc315-f9e5-46bf-bf61-d87a24a9ce7a", "r010-3fcd9fe7-d4a7-41ce-8bb3-d96e936b2c7e" ]
    List of SSH Keys UUIDs that are allowed to SSH as root to the VSI.
 The SSH Keys should be created for the same region as the VSI.
 The list of available SSH Keys UUIDs: https://cloud.ibm.com/infrastructure/compute/sshKeys
    Example: SSH_KEYS = ["r010-8f72b994-c17f-4500-af8f-d05680374t3c", "r011-8f72v884-c17f-4500-af8f-d05900374t3c"]

 ### File share variables
 {: terraform}